TurkiAltassan/TurkiAltassan/README.md

 ###

+<h4 align="center">2.Tharwa Bank – Data Analysis
-<h4 align="center">2.We aimed to boost customer retention and reduce churn rate for Tharwa Bank.
+We aimed to boost customer retention and reduce churn rate for Tharwa Bank.
 Using Google #BigQuery, #SQL 🎯, and #Looker Studio & #PowerBI, we performed data-driven analysis to enhance performance and engagement.</h4>

 ###